 To grow on the cheap, just make sure to have these three types of flowers in your garden and you’ll be set for months worth of blooms.

-- one central flower
+- one central flower (focal)

-- one supporting flower
+- one supporting flower (filler)

-- one herb (double duty for the kitchen!)
+- one herb (foliage)

 In addition to only buying a few seed varieties, don’t purchase a whole suite of hand tools or a drip irrigation setup.
 Sure, those are nice to have, but you don’t need them to get started with minimal expense.
 I’ll go into more detail about how to plant your seeds and water on the cheap in a moment.

 Let’s have a look at the handful of items you’ll need to get your budget flower garden off the ground.

 Plant these three flowers for a summer of budget bouquets

 For a great start to budget bouquets, I recommend three types of flowers: zinnia, cosmo, and basil.

 This will be your focal flower, or the central flower, of your bouquet.
 It’s the bloom that will first attract the eye.
 By choosing a zinnia, you’re planting a “cut and come again” type flower.
 This type of flower will send out new stems and buds to replace the flowers you harvest.